Nikon D7500 Review – first impressions. With aperture mode and shutter mode picture samples.

-First of all, this cathedral shot was my first time, ever, shooting a night landscape at ISO 16000.
-The number is just shocking to listen to, don’t you think so?
+First of all, this cathedral shot was my first time ever shooting a night landscape at ISO 16000.
+The number is just shocking to look at, don’t you think so?

 On crispness i.e. sharpness, this was wonderful.
 I didn’t use a tripod and it’s obvious the VR function was doing its job.
 Overall, an impressive start for the test.

 I have to say I was quite stunned upon reviewing the above two pictures, especially the first one.

 At the ghastly level of ISO 51200, the noise output actually felt lesser than that of the cathedral picture.
 And once dropped to 6400, it’s only noticeable beyond 50 per cent zoom in of the original size.
 At this point, I was more or less convinced the no-low-pass-filter, new CMOS sensor of the D7500 is indeed as good as Nikon says.

 BTW, all shots in this post were taken with auto white balance and ISO.
 Focus was also on auto.
 As you can clearly see, the camera was handling all aspects brilliantly.